 College savings accounts

 529 Plan: The 529 plan is the only account we will touch upon in the college savings arena, simply because it has more potential monetary benefits than it's competition.
 Let's review.
 Upon contribution, most states offer a state tax deduction.
-Contributions then grow tax-deferred, and withdrawals are tax-free when used for qualified college education expenses.
+Contributions then grow tax-deferred, and withdrawals are tax-free when used for qualified K-12 and college education expenses.
 This is a triple crown of savings that you are going to be hard pressed to find anywhere else.
 Be aware that contributions to 529 plans are considered gifts and follow the same tax rules as any other gifts.
-There is an annual gift exclusion of $14k/year per donor that will keep you out of that gift tax territory.
-The Coverdell ESA allows for withdrawals for K-12 expenditures in addition to college expenses, but only permits $2k/year in contributions.
+There is an annual gift exclusion of $15k/year per donor that will keep you out of that gift tax territory.
+The Coverdell ESA works very similar to the 529 plan but only permits $2k/year in contributions.

 Taxable investment accounts

 Trust Account: While not digging into the various types of trust accounts, know that trusts are primarily used for asset protection (as they are considered a separate legal entity).
 As is the case with any investment vehicle, there is a trade-off for this benefit.
-Trusts receive very inefficient tax treatment, moving into the highest tax bracket (39.6%) at the very low income threshold of $12,500.
-Considering a married couple filing jointly doesn't cross into this threshold until income surpasses $470,700, the monetary/tax concession for asset protection can be very steep.
+Trusts receive very inefficient tax treatment, moving into the highest tax bracket (37%) at the very low income threshold of $12,500.
+Considering a married couple filing jointly doesn't cross into this threshold until income surpasses $500k for 2018 ($510,300 for 2019), the monetary/tax concession for asset protection can be very steep.

-BONUS NOTE: For a complete breakdown of the tax brackets for 2017 and the underlying tax treatment of various investments/accounts, the folks at John Hancock Investments have created a quick reference guide that does a good job at condensing the tax planning picture.
+BONUS NOTE: For a complete breakdown of the tax brackets for 2018 and the underlying tax treatment of various investments/accounts, the folks at Nationwide have created a quick reference guide that does a good job at condensing the tax planning picture.